jimhigson/oboe.js-dissertation/main/main.md

 requesters complete.
 Each thread consumes considerable resources but during its multi-second lifespan requires only a fraction of a millisecond on the CPU.
-It is unlikely that any two requests will return closely enough in time to be processed in parallel, loosing threading's natural strength for simultaneously utilising multiple cores.
+It is unlikely that any two requests will return closely enough in time to be processed in parallel, shedding threading's chief advantage, that it may process simultaneously utilising multiple cores.
-Even if they do, the actual CPU time required in making an HTTP request is so short that any concurrent processing is a pyrrhic victory.
+Even if requests do return proximately, the actual CPU time required in making an HTTP request is so short that any concurrent processing is a pyrrhic victory.

 Node builds on the model of event-based, asynchronous I/O that was